 Hummus with Veggies, Crackers, or Pita

-Hummus is the perfect snack for kids and parents alike; it takes next to no time in the food processor or blender, is relatively low in fat and high in protein, and it can easily dress up other health foods like veggies.Continue to 5 of 8 below.
+Hummus is the perfect snack for kids and parents alike; it takes next to no time in the food processor or blender, is relatively low in fat and high in protein, and can easily dress up other healthy foods like veggies.Continue to 5 of 8 below.

 05 of 08